 Assign Personal Whiteboard Erasers

-Put those old tissue boxes, takeaway containers and class jars to good use by creating your own organisers.
-Cut off the top of old tissue boxes and wrap them in colorful wrapping paper, then place them in the centre of your table groups as an organiser for stationary and other everyday items.
+Put those old tissue boxes, to go containers, and class jars to good use by creating your own organizers.
+Cut off the top of old tissue boxes and wrap them in colorful wrapping paper, then place them in the center of your table groups as an organizer for school supplies and other everyday items.
 A great way to have certain items easily accessible to your students.

 Storage for Art Supplies

-Use clear takeaway containers and glass jars to store small art and craft supplies, such as ripped paper for mosaics, buttons and glitter.
-Alternatively, use the containers to store hands-on maths equipment such as base ten material, dice and counters.
-By keeping these items in a clear container or jar the equipment becomes visible, easy to store and more accessible.
+Use clear to go containers and glass jars to store small art and craft supplies, such as ripped paper for mosaics, buttons, and glitter.
+Alternatively, use the containers to store math manipulatives such as base ten material, dice, and counters.
+By keeping these items in a clear container or jar, the equipment becomes visible, easy to store, and more accessible.

 Store Classroom Equipment